Children's nurses provide care and support to children and young people, and their families and carers

 • organisational skills, to manage your time and workload effectively

-• emotional resilience and stamina to deal with patients under difficult circumstances.
+• emotional resilience and stamina to deal with patients under difficult and complex circumstances.

 Work experience